dang-tong/dang-tong.github.io/_pages/about.md

 My work and research
 ======
-Currently I focus mostly on the modeling the space environment of planets.
+Currently I focus on the modeling the space environment of Earth and planets.
 We have carries out a series of magnetosphere-ionosphere models of the Earth, Venus, Mars, and in the future exoplanets.
 Our models have the capability of capturing high-resolution structures such as Kelvin-Helmholtz instability.
 We are also comparing observations such as "Tianwen-1" and other ongoing satellites to advance our understanding of the planetary physics.

 Prospective students and postdocs
 ======